What are Growing Pains?

 Symptoms of Growing Pains in Dogs

-The disorders that result in growing pains are typically restricted to dogs who are between the ages of three and twelve months, although in rare instances it can occur in puppies as young as two months and dogs as old as five years old.
+The disorders that result in growing pains are typically restricted to dogs who are between the ages of three and twelve months, although in rare instances it can occur in puppies as young as two months and dogs as old as one or two.
 Females are less often afflicted than males, and their symptoms frequently occur around the time of their first heat.

 - Acute lameness